5 Best Nerf N-Strike Modulus Guns

 Nerf Modulus ECS-10

-As mentioned, the ECS-10 was the first-ever blaster released in the Modulus series.
-It’s a battery-powered, flywheel system, semi-automatic blaster.
+The ECS-10 was the first blaster ever released in the Modulus series.
+It’s a battery-powered, flywheel-driven, semi-automatic blaster that helped define what the Modulus system was all about.

-The ECS-10 is lots of fun to shoot with, especially with all the different attachments and the semi-automatic firing mechanism.
+The ECS-10 is fun to use, especially when experimenting with different setups and taking advantage of its smooth semi-automatic firing mechanism.

 Check Price